 Sovereign immunity – a complex legal issue which often arises in cases against government organizations – protects government entities from certain types of lawsuits.
 However, in Cagey the Court found that Pennsylvania may give up (“waive”) sovereign immunity if its negligence created a hazard for motorists, like dangerous guardrails.

 It may be possible to recover financial compensation, or “damages,” from various parties in a guardrail defect lawsuit.
 Compensation may be available for medical treatment you required because of the accident, pain and suffering caused by your injuries, property damage you might have sustained in the accident (such as damage to your vehicle), income you have lost due to your injuries, and other damages.

 Philadelphia Defective Guardrail Accident Lawyers

 Defective guardrail litigation is highly complex, impacted by state and federal regulations involving insurance coverage, accident liability, engineering and safety standards, sovereign immunity, and many other issues.
-If you were injured in a guardrail accident in Pennsylvania, make sure you obtain legal guidance from an experienced, aggressive accident attorney who understands how to approach your case strategically and effectively.
+If you were injured in a guardrail accident in Pennsylvania, make sure you obtain legal guidance from an experienced Montgomery county accident attorney who understands how to approach your case strategically and effectively.

 To set up a free legal consultation concerning a guardrail accident claim, contact our law offices online today, or call the Reiff Law Firm at (215) 709-6940.
 We are available 24 hours a day, seven days a week, to provide you with the assistance you need.